ClickHouse/spark-clickhouse-connector/README.md

 ### ARM Platform

-For developers/users who use ARM platform, e.g. [Apple Silicon](https://developer.apple.com/documentation/apple-silicon) chips, [Kunpeng](https://www.hikunpeng.com/) chips, you may not run integrations test in local directly, because [ClickHouse does not provide gRPC support in official ARM image](https://github.com/ClickHouse/ClickHouse/pull/36754).
+For developers/users who use ARM platform, e.g. [Apple Silicon](https://developer.apple.com/documentation/apple-silicon)
+chips, [Kunpeng](https://www.hikunpeng.com/) chips, you may not run integrations test in local directly, because [ClickHouse does not provide gRPC support in official ARM image](https://github.com/ClickHouse/ClickHouse/pull/36754).

-As a workaround, you can set the environment variable `CLICKHOUSE_IMAGE` to use a custom image which support gRPC on ARM platform for testing.
+As a workaround, you can set the environment variable `CLICKHOUSE_IMAGE` to use a custom image which supports gRPC on ARM platform for testing.

 ```